dask/dask/docs/source/use-cases.rst

 Overview
 --------

-Dask algorithms cases can be roughly divided in the following two categories:
+Dask use cases can be roughly divided in the following two categories:

 1. Large NumPy/Pandas/Lists with :doc:`dask.array<array>`,
     :doc:`dask.dataframe<dataframe>`, :doc:`dask.bag<bag>` to analyze large